fablabbrighton/digital-fabrication-module/docs/_course-notes/week-7-3d-printing-scanning.md

 author: Derek Covill
 ---

-Introducing 3D printing and scanning.
+Part 1: Introducing 3D printing with tour of facilities and demo of AEB.
+Part 2: Introducting laser scanning with demo activity.

 <!--more-->